 When you conduct data analysis, sources can be found in locations other than the CRM.
 This may be in spreadsheets or simple daily notes.
 The trick is to keep everything together, evaluate, and enter information into the CRM so it’s useful across all departments, such as marketing and sales.

-Relevantly, collecting all the information and seeing everything about a customer allows you to understand where they are on their buyer’s journey and how to better generate leads that actually close.
+Relevantly, collecting all the information and seeing everything about a customer allows you to understand where they are on their buyer’s journey and how to generate leads that actually close better.